BartekSadowski/PIPS/make_art.md

 the common pattern that are randomly located across the canvas.
 As the location, their size, amount and colours are determined randomly.

-Note that some kinds of art might render slightly longer then other.
+Note that some kinds of art might render slightly longer then others.

 </div>